ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 |id | bigint | yes | An unique identifier of the user whose information is to be retrieved|

 <u>**Returns**</u><br>
-For api calls to `/users` the data.result\_type is the string "user" and the key data.user is an array of returned user object if a valid identifier was provided.
+For api calls to `/users` the data.result\_type is the string "user" and the key data.user is a user object if a valid identifier was provided.
 When the requesting ID of a user is not found a 404, resource could not be located error will be returned.

 > Example Response